A Smart Decision

 Richard’s Bratwurst

-Both Chris and Jim are excellent descenders and I fell in behind Chris’ line.
+Both Chris and Jim were excellent descenders and I fell in behind Chris’ line.
 We were flying as we entered a tunnel.
 It was dark and featured a sharp right-hander followed by a left hand curve at the exit.
-The eyes did not adjust from snow covered mountains to dark (with sunglasses on) instantly.
+The eyes did not adjust from bright snow-covered mountains to the dark inside the tunnel (with sunglasses on) instantly.

 I followed Chris’ flashing rear light as we went wide in the turn.
 It was wet in the tunnel with snow melt.
 Chris went wide so I did too.
 As he recovered and went back to the right side of the road I was still over the center line when a car, with no lights, appeared in front of me.
 I touched the rear brakes and my biked fishtailed right in front of the car.
 I adjusted and brought the bike back under control and missed a head on collision by six inches or so.
 We did not enter a tunnel with speed after that.
 Chris apologized profusely.

 There are a number of switchbacks on the Bormio side of the mountain as well although not 48 of them (I think there are 40).
-One of them, as I would discover later, passed within 10 meters of Switzerland and there is a road at another switchback that goes to Switzerland.
+One of them, as I would discover later, passed within 10 meters of Switzerland and there is a road at another switchback that goes to Switzerland (Umbrail Pass).
 The border there was about 100 meters away.

-Just down from passo Stelvio on the Bormio side
+Just down from Stelvio Pass on the Bormio side

 Stelvio Pass is the highest paved pass in Italy.
-It is a classic climb that, quite frankly, wasn’t that hard.
+It is a classic climb that, quite frankly, wasn’t that hard, just very long.
 Of course, I wasn’t racing.
 But at no point did I think of it as too hard or had to fight myself to keep going.
 I doubt I get to ride this again but I would love to.
 It is a great one.

 Verified by MonsterInsights